1. Mass LEGAL Immigration In Canada

 12. Immigration To High Unemployment Areas

-The Maritimes Region of Canada encompasses Nova Scotia, New Brunswick, Newfoundland & Laborador, and Prince Edward Island.
+The Maritimes Region of Canada encompasses Nova Scotia, New Brunswick, Newfoundland & Labrador, and Prince Edward Island.
 These Provinces routinely have high unemployment, with people claiming that there is little to no work available around.

 If this were true, why in the world would we need specific programs like the Atlantic Immigration Pilot Program to specifically target this region?
 Wouldn’t putting locals to work first be the much better option?